new-cairo-sky/epubkit/README.md

 npm test -- [test-file-name].test.js
 ```

+The testing server can be viewed at `http://localhost:3000/`
 ## Notes

 All xml attributes are normalized to lower case.
 Although XML _should_ be case-sensitive, in practice, attributes cases are not consistently implemented.
 See, for example: https://stackoverflow.com/questions/2477653/the-case-of-id-attribute-when-signing-an-element-in-a-xml-file.
 Furthermore, the case style of attributes is not consistent accross w3c specs - epub xml attr tend to be kebab-case, while Signature xml tends to PascalCase.